 Annual Budget: $1.1 billion

-The US Naval Research Laboratory (NRL) performs basic scientific research and develops various advanced prototypes for the US Marine Corps and the US Navy.
+The US Naval Research Laboratory (NRL) performs basic scientific research and develops advanced prototypes for the US Marine Corps and the US Navy.
 It specializes in material science, space physics, plasma physics, and tactical electronic warfare.

 The laboratory has multiple R&D facilities, including the nanofabrication cleanroom, the lab for autonomous systems research, and quiet and ultra-quiet measurement labs.